 These are monies the law firm has spent in while fighting a case and may include things such as court filing fees, barristers’ fees, expert reports and testimonies.
 Not all law firms will automatically cover disbursements in their ‘no win ‐ no fee’ agreement.
 However, if a firm might not offer to cover disbursements from the offset if you really want them to act on your behalf, you may be able to negotiate a better deal with them.
 This is why it’s important to have basic knowledge of no win no fee before making any commitments.

 So what personal injury claims are covered?
 The short answer to this question is that all personal injury claims may or may not be covered depending on who you ask to represent you.
-For example: If you ask an inexperienced lawyer to take on what looks like it could be a long and complex legal battle, you will probably find that they will not be able to offer you a conditional costs agreement.
+For example: If you ask someone who is inexperienced to take on what looks like it could be a long and complex legal battle, you will probably find that they will not be able to offer you a conditional costs agreement.
 However, if you were to ask someone with years of experience who has practised successfully in that area, they will be more inclined to help.

 Some of the most common claims that warrant conditional costs agreements include:

-At Australian Accident Helpline, our lawyers are 100% ‘no win – no fee’, in fact, we have never undertaken a case where we have required a plaintiff to pay for their legal costs upfront or as you go.
+At Australian Accident Helpline, our panel of law firms are 100% ‘no win – no fee’, in fact, we have never undertaken a case where we have required a plaintiff to pay for their legal costs upfront or as you go.
 If you have had your case rejected by another law firm, you can call us for free to have your case reassessed by one of our experts.
 Every day we help people with their matters when other firms cant.
 You can contact us on 1800 106 107 for a free, no obligation consultation regarding your situation.

-We manage probably the largest panel of compensation solicitors in Australia so if one of our team members is incapable of catering to your needs, we hundreds of other lawyers ready to help.
+We manage probably the largest panel of compensation solicitors in Australia so if one of our team members is incapable of catering to your needs, we have hundreds of other solicitors ready to help.
 However, if for some reason we were unable to help, there are still options available for injured people to get justice.

 In particular, the agreement:

-The uplift fee is designed to compensate the lawyer or law firm for taking the initial risk in undertaking a personal injury case on a ‘no win – no fee’ basis.
+The uplift fee is designed to compensate the law firm for taking the initial risk in undertaking a personal injury case on a ‘no win – no fee’ basis.
 The agreement must identify the basis on which the uplift fee is calculated however, the uplift fee must not exceed 25% of the fees otherwise payable.

-Lawyers must also give plaintiffs an estimate of what the extra costs are expected to be, and explain what variables determine the calculation of the uplift fee.
+Law firms must also give plaintiffs an estimate of what the extra costs are expected to be, and explain what variables determine the calculation of the uplift fee.